MagaluCloud/magalu/mgc/cli/docs/load-balancer/network-healthchecks/create.md

     --initial-delay-seconds integer       Initial Delay Seconds: The initial delay in seconds before starting Health Checks (default 30)
-    --interval-seconds integer            Interval Seconds: The interval in seconds between Health Checks (default 30) --load-balancer-id uuid               load_balancer_id: ID of the attached Load Balancer (required) --name string                         The unique name of the Health Check (required) --path string                         The path to check for HTTP protocol; ignored for other protocols --port integer                        The port number on which the Health Check will be performed (required) --protocol enum                       The protocol used for the Health Check (e.g., HTTP, TCP) (one of "http" or "tcp") (required)
+    --interval-seconds integer            Interval Seconds: The interval in seconds between Health Checks (default 30) --load-balancer-id uuid               load_balancer_id: ID of the attached Load Balancer (required) --name string                         The unique name of the Health Check (max character count: 64) (required) --path string                         The path to check for HTTP protocol; ignored for other protocols --port integer                        The port number on which the Health Check will be performed (required) --protocol enum                       The protocol used for the Health Check (e.g., HTTP, TCP) (one of "http" or "tcp") (required)